willfaught/paige/README.md

 math: true # Enable math typesetting with KaTeX
 paigebootstrapstyles: "/my-assets/my-styles.css" # Use local Bootstrap styles
 paigebootstrapicons: "/my-assets/my-icons.css" # Use local Bootstrap icons
-paigebootstrapjs: "/my-assets/my-scripts.js" # Use local Bootstrap scripts
+paigebootstrapscripts: "/my-assets/my-scripts.js" # Use local Bootstrap scripts
 paigedateformat: "2006 January 2" # Format for page dates
 paigehidethemecomment: true # Don't put a link to the project in a code comment
 paigehidethemelink: true # Don't put a link to the project in the footer